dludemann/test/content/tinder/best-first-text-tinder.md

 Like the above pick-up line, this is one you’re going to have to use sparingly and hope they get your sense of humor!
 Along these lines, “Are you spontaneous?” can be good.
 They feel the need to say yes, and when they do, you have a better chance at getting them out for drinks.

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/best-first-text-tinder#our-best-tinder-conversation-starters-for-girls" target="_blank" rel="noopener"><strong>Our Best Tinder Conversation Starters for Girls</strong></a>
+## Our Best Tinder Conversation Starters for Girls

 ### **1\.
 What’s your favorite sports team?**